TobiasGuy/Tic-Tac-Toe/README.md

 # 3
 Reorganised comments in game.py to put sections in order Created functions that I might need for each section

+#### 2024-06-12
+# 1 Gamemode Selection
+Coded the gamemode selection input section and validation